ouchyang/nccl-2.19-docs-cn/docs/source/usage/collectives.rst

 .. figure:: images/broadcast.png
  :align: center

- Broadcast operation: all ranks receive data from a 鈥渞oot鈥� rank.
+ Broadcast operation: all ranks receive data from a "root" rank.

 Important note: The root argument is one of the ranks, not a device number, and is therefore impacted by a different rank to device mapping.